What Is Animal Law?

 There are a wide range of federal statutes under which an animal law issue can arise, including but not limited to the following:

-Specific state laws may also protect individuals with animals, in addition to the animals in many circumstances.
-While federal statutes provide many protections for animals and people, and also govern how people can interact with animals in various capacities, many kinds of animal law claims will arise under state law, such as family law cases and personal injury or professional malpractice lawsuits.
+Specific state laws and local government ordinances may also protect individuals with animals, as well as the animals in many circumstances.
+While federal statutes provide many protections for animals and people—and also govern how people can interact with animals in various capacities—many kinds of animal law claims will arise under state law, such as family law cases and personal injury or professional malpractice lawsuits.

 Role of Animal Law Attorneys